 Myth 3: Tax Debt Only Affects Your Mortgage Application if There’s a Tax Lien.
 Reality: Even without a tax lien, outstanding tax debt can still negatively impact your creditworthiness and debt-to-income ratio (DTI), which are crucial factors in mortgage approval.

-How Tax Debt Affects Your Ability to Qualify For a Mortgage
+How Tax Debt Affects Mortgage Approval

 If you’re planning to buy a new home but owe the IRS, there are some steps you can take to help increase your chances of getting a loan.